Craft.io allows you to set up two-way synchronization with Jira. The following instructions will take you step by step through the setup.

 When the sync is completed, you will see messages showing what was synced and/or skipped.

 From the user menu, select Integrations and click Sync Jira back to Craft.
 You will see information on how to create a webhook in Jira, as well as the webhook listener URL to use in the webhook configuration.
-This is a unique URL that contains your product ID.
+This is a unique URL that contains your workspace ID.
 Copy the URL to your clipboard and continue to the webhook configuration in Jira.

 In Jira, go to Jira Settings > System, scroll down to the Advanced section and select Webhooks.